archer-linux/archer/README.md

 ### **Windows**

-The best tool to flash Anarchy Linux to a USB is [Win32DiskImager](https://sourceforge.net/projects/win32diskimager/).
+The best tool to flash Archer Linux to a USB is [Win32DiskImager](https://sourceforge.net/projects/win32diskimager/).
-Download it, choose the Anarchy image (ISO), select the wanted USB and press write.
+Download it, choose the Archer image (ISO), select the wanted USB and press write.

 THIS WILL COMPLETELY WIPE YOUR USB!
 YOU HAVE BEEN WARNED.